A lefse griddle is a very large, flat, round cooking surface designed specially for baking the Norwegian flat bread

 It has no edges on it and just a slightly raised rim.
 Having no rim makes it easier to roll the lefses over during cooking.

-The griddles are generally about 16 inches (40 cm) wide.
+The griddles are generally about 40 cm (16 inches) wide.

 The griddles are normally operated at 245 to 260 C (475 to 500 F), and used ungreased.

 Lefse griddles used to all be stove top ones (or before that, designed for use in hearths) but electric ones are more common now.
-Electric ones will have either aluminum, or non-stick surfaces, and be on short legs, and have wooden handles and a thermostat controller.
+Electric ones will have either aluminum, or non-stick surfaces, and be on short legs, with wooden handles and a thermostat controller.